IBM/aspera-cli/docs/README.erb.md

 - Common to Aspera Connect API (browser JavaScript `startTransfer`)
 - Easy to generate by using any third party language specific JSON library

-Hopefully, IBM integrates this directly in `ascp`, and this tool is made redundant.
+Ideally, IBM will integrate this directly into `ascp`, making this tool redundant.

-This makes it easy to integrate with any language provided that one can spawn a sub process, write to its STDIN, read from STDOUT, generate and parse JSON.
+This makes it easy to integrate with any language, provided that one can spawn a subprocess, write to its STDIN, read from STDOUT, and generate and parse JSON.

-<%=tool%> expect one single argument: a session specification that contains parameters and a [**transfer-spec**](#transfer-specification).
+<%=tool%> expects a single argument: a session specification that contains parameters and a [**transfer-spec**](#transfer-specification).

 If no argument is provided, it assumes a value of: `@json:@stdin:`, i.e. a JSON formatted on stdin.